 Engaging with emotional depth

 Voice actors all have different skill-sets.
 Some voice actors are incredibly versatile and able to change their pitch and tone quite dramatically, whilst others may have a tighter vocal range to play with.
 If you like a voice, it can help to listen to samples of other characters they’ve voiced.
-Not only will this give you a clear insight into their capability, it may also give you ideas for the voices of other characters or roles you need to fulfill.
-Websites like https://www.behindthevoiceactors.com are a great tool for exploring a voice actors past work.
+Not only will this give you a clear insight into their capability, but it may also give you ideas for the voices of other characters or roles you need to fulfil.
+Websites like Behind the Voice Actors are great for exploring voice actors past work.

 Conclusion and a plug